30 A/B Tests to Boost Your SaaS Conversion Rates

 6. Test product images vs. real person photo (it is best to do so if you fail to achieve high conversions from a real person image)

-So, as we learned with Marketing Experiments above, a hero image with a real person has better effects on conversion rates.
+So, as we learned from Marketing Experiments above, a hero image featuring a real person has a stronger effect on conversion rates.

 Not always, though.
 Check out the example below: